THRASTRO/sofa.js/docs/era.jdcalf.md

    the Gregorian Calendar, nor is the AD/BC numbering convention observed.

-3) Refer to the function [eraJd2cal][1].
+3) See also the function [eraJd2cal][1].

-4) NDP should be 4 or less if internal overflows are to be avoided on machines which use 16-bit integers.
+4) The number of decimal places ndp should be 4 or less if internal overflows are to be avoided on platforms which use 16-bit integers.

 ## Called:
 ```